SeraphAgent/seraph-staking-contracts/SECURITY.md

 To participate in the bounty program, please follow these steps:

 1. Fork the repository and make your changes or identify the vulnerability.
-2. Submit a pull request with your contribution or a detailed report of the vulnerability.
+2. Submit a pull request with your contribution or a detailed report of the vulnerability at seraphaiagent@gmail.com
 3. Our team will review your submission and determine the appropriate reward based on the criteria above.

 Thank you for helping us improve Seraph!